Tobias-Glimmerfors/SearchEnginesProject/README.md

 `brew install jq` or `apt-get install jq`

-Download a wikipedia dump from https://dumps.wikimedia.org/other/cirrussearch/ and place the file in the setup/ directory.
+Download a wikipedia dump (we recommend enwikiquote as it is substantially smaller in size than the full wiki) from https://dumps.wikimedia.org/other/cirrussearch/ and place the file in the setup/ directory.

 Update `chunkify.sh`
 - Set the `dump` variable to your wikipedia filename